Provisioning PVCs on the Block Volume Service

 When you use the CSI volume plugin to create a dynamically provisioned volume snapshot, the same freeform tags and defined tags that were applied to the source block volume are also applied to the block volume backup.

-To apply additional freeform tags to the new block volume backup, include the following annotation in the metadata section of the VolumeSnapshotClass manifest file:
+To apply additional freeform tags to the new block volume backup, include the following parameter in the parameters section of the VolumeSnapshotClass manifest file:

 oci.oraclecloud.com/freeform-tags: '{"<first-tag-key>":","<first-tag-value>","<second-tag-key>":"<second-tag-value>"...}'

-To apply additional defined tags to the new block volume backup, include the following annotation in the metadata section of the VolumeSnapshotClass manifest file:
+To apply additional defined tags to the new block volume backup, include the following parameter in the parameters section of the VolumeSnapshotClass manifest file:

 oci.oraclecloud.com/defined-tags: '{"<tag-namespace>": {"<first-tag-key>":","<first-tag-value>","<second-tag-key>":"<second-tag-value>"...}}'